sabiq-khan/create-vm/README.md

 [2023-12-22T17:53:39-08:00] Use 'virsh' or 'virt-manager' to see more information.
 ```

 After the VM is successfully created, the script prints your Debian username and password to the screen.
-You can then use `virsh` to boot the VM and find its IP and use `ssh` to connect to it.
+The [preseed file](./preseed-template.cfg#L53) includes a directive to install `sshd` on the VM.
+Thus, you can use [virsh](https://www.libvirt.org/manpages/virsh.html) to boot the VM and find its IP and then `ssh` into it.
 ```
 $ virsh start debian
 Domain 'debian' started